![]() |

 How to Grow Lettuce

 Lettuce is easy to grow.
 Many home gardeners consider lettuce one of the basics in the vegetable garden.
-With plenty of varieties to choose from, gardeners, like you and me, will often plant two or three varieties of lettuce.
-That affords us choice and versatility in the kitchen!
-Lettuce is of a course the star ingredient in salads.
-Many of us have a salad at least once a day, often more.
+With plenty of varieties to choose from, gardeners like you and me, will plant several varieties of lettuce greens.
+This affords us choice and versatility in the kitchen, as we turn our fresh picked garden greens into a healthy salad and more!
+Lettuce is the star ingredient in salads.
+Many of us have enjoy a salad at least once a day, often more.
 For the diet conscious, low calorie, nutritious Lettuce is a big part of staying slim and healthy.
-Bored with the same old iceberg head lettuce you get at the stores all winter long?
+Iceberg lettuce is the king of lettuces.
+But, eating just iceberg lettuce day after day gets boring.
 Try a few varieties of leaf lettuce, and other loose-head lettuces.
 You'll be glad you did!
-We recommend trying Mesclun.
-It's contains a variety of lettuces in one seed package.
+We recommend growing Mesclun.
+It contains a variety of lettuces in one seed package.
+Some Mesclun 'greens" are even red!

 How to Grow Lettuce: